libor-m/ngs-course/04-project-management.rst

     # when the final code is there, you need to give it input (and maybe save the output):
     <data/HRTMUOC01.RL12.01.fastq ./fastq-filter-length.sh 90 > data/filtered.fastq

+.. admonition:: What have we learned?

+  - save your code in a reusable file that you can run from the command line
+  - use shebang line and ``chmod +x`` to make your script executable
+  - use ``$1``, ``$2`` etc. to access arguments you pass on the command line

 Process multiple files
 ----------------------